mikewlcheung/code-in-articles/Cheung and Hong 2017/TPB.md

 Mike Cheung and Ryan Hong
 `r format(Sys.Date(), "%B %d, %Y")`

-This file includes examples used in Cheung and Hong (in press):
+This file includes examples used in Cheung and Hong (2017):
-Cheung, M. W.-L., & Hong, R. Y. (in press).
-Applications of meta-analytic structural equation modeling in health psychology: Examples, issues, and recommendations. *Health Psychology Review*.
+Cheung, M. W.-L., & Hong, R. Y. (2017).
+Applications of meta-analytic structural equation modeling in health psychology: Examples, issues, and recommendations. *Health Psychology Review*, *11*(3), 265-279. http://doi.org/10.1080/17437199.2017.1343678

 # Displaying some descriptive statistics of the data